nathhB/chip8emulator/README.md

 If you want to use the built in ROM picker, you need to provide a path to a directory containing your Chip-8 roms to the cmake command:

 `-DROMS_DIR=<PATH TO ROMS DIR>`

+The emulator can be compiled with emscripten to run in a web browser.

 ## Running